 For this guide, our focus will be on EFT debits/credits or eChecks:

 - Electronic Cheque/eChecks: Electronic equivalent of a regular paper cheque.
 Using a bank account number and routing number, the eCheck can send encrypted data to make EFT deposits.

 - EFT Credits: Electronically pay vendor invoices, bills and employees via account-to-account payments.

 - EFT Debits: Electronically pull funds from the customer’s bank account on a single or recurring basis.

-Inefficiencies in Current EFT Payments
+Inefficiencies in current EFT payment processing

-1- Manual Processing and Labour Intensive
+1. Manual Processing and Labour Intensive

-2- Lack of Visibility and Transparency
+2. Lack of Visibility and Transparency

-They cannot predict if the payment is successful and it can take up to 5 business days to have final confirmation.
-More importantly, the inability to connect existing banking systems to the business software or platform they use to manage their AR/AP, will result in manual reconciliation and updating the status of each client account.
+They cannot predict if the payment is successful, and it can take up to 5 business days to have final confirmation.
+More importantly, the inability to connect existing banking systems to the business software or platform they use to manage their AR/AP will result in manual reconciliation and updating of the status of each client account.
 This can result in costly financial errors.